Colk-tech/ColkMCServerHelper/README.md

 # ColkMCServerHelper
 A server helper built for Minecraft server.
 # Features
-- Backup all your MC server deta automatically
+- Backup all your MC server data automatically